 In November 2002, the FASB issued Financial Interpretation No. 45 "Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others" (FIN 45).
 FIN 45 expands the existing disclosure requirements for guarantees and requires that companies recognize a liability for guarantees issued after December 31, 2002.
-The implementation of FIN 45 is not expected to have a significant impact on Heritage's financial position or results of operations.
+The implementation of FIN 45 did not have a significant impact on Heritage's financial position or results of operations.